xformerfhs/VBAUtilities/README.md

 All authenticated encryptions support "associated data".
 These are data that are not encrypted, but that are used for the calculation of the authentication tag.

-To successfully decrypt and authenticate the encrypted data the decryption needs the same asssociated data.
+To successfully decrypt and authenticate the encrypted data the decryption needs the same associated data.

 Associated data are used to supply context to the encrypted data.
 This may be a record id or a table name or whatever describes the context this encrypted data is used in.